ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This stage must be completed within the time specified in the lockAssertionExpiration value in the lock-assertion message.
+This value is the time when the lock or escrow upon the asset will expire on the origin network.
+The completion of this stage is denoted by the signed Commit-Final Acknowledgement Receipt Message sent from the server to the client.

+If the lockAssertionExpiration timer at the client expires before the Commit-Final Acknowledgement Receipt Message is received by the client, the client may terminate the session.

 In the following steps, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.